 Possible Training During Travels

 Running is a great way to check the area around you when you travel.
 If you are used to running outside, traveling is easier.
 If your body depends upon a treadmill, you cannot travel with it and you may not find it everywhere you go.

 Outdoors and Fresh Air

-Running outside is more enjoyable than running inside a building.
-You get to see life around you – different people, places, and terrain.
+Although the air resistance makes it tougher, running outside is more enjoyable than running inside a building.
+You get to see life around you – different people, places, and terrain, especially if you are trail running.
 You can breathe in the clean air and feel the sky above your head.

 When you run outside, you have an unpredictable terrain, and that’s what makes running exciting.
 You may have to run downhill or turn.
 This is something you cannot experience on a treadmill.

 You can set different levels of speed or incline feature at your treadmill, but the unpredictable terrain that running outside offers is unmatchable.
 This can, however, be a downside too as it may cause you more distraction while you jog.
 Yet, if you are preparing for an outdoor race, some training runs in unpredictable weather may be highly beneficial.

 There is a reason why many runners who used to run outside decide to invest in a treadmill and switch to running indoors.
 Running outside may look very natural as compared to running inside a confined space, but there are some disadvantages of outside running.
 Let us have a look at those:

 If you are running out alone or at nighttime, you may encounter a dangerous situation or feel unsafe.